IryDev/IryDev/README.md

 ~$ cat featured_projects.txt
 1️⃣ 📱 <a target="_blank" rel=me href="https://apple-iphone-15-pro-website.vercel.app/">Iphone 15 Pro Clone Page</a>
-A playful app where users customize pedal cars, generate QR codes, and like their favorites.
+A replica of the web page of the Apple website for Iphone 15 Pro.
 Powered by React, Redux, Three and Tailwind CSS.

 2️⃣ 🐦 Twitter/X Clone
 A sleek, performant X replica built with Next.js, Appwrite